James4Ever0/restore_sessions/README.md

 if do not require internet, like temp-throttle, we only do it once.

-last, switch to target workspace(blank) since we will do things there.# restore_sessions
+last, switch to target workspace(blank) since we will do things there.